 I have very fond memories growing up and going to the old Frederick & Nelsons (in Seattle) for those shiny green hexagon boxes filled with divine little minty truffles.
 I think I may be really dating myself now as that store has been closed for AGES!!

-Truffles are ridiculously simple to make.
-The only time consuming part is in how you choose to finish them off…hand dipping chocolates is messy and time consuming: AND if I haven’t told you yet…I am a LAZY cook!!
-I don’t always like taking the time to hand dip things and make them look perfect, I lack the patience!
+Vegan truffles are ridiculously simple to make.
+The only time consuming part is in how you choose to finish them off…hand dipping chocolates is messy and time consuming.

 If you prefer another flavor over mint, just sub extracts!